 On July 29, 2019, the National Agency of Drug and Food Control or Badan Pengawas Obat dan Makanan (BPOM) in Indonesia has made effective Regulation 20/2019 on Food Packaging.

 The purpose of this new legal framework is to have more stringent supervision on food packaging.
-This regulation is compulsory to all types of food packaging and food packaging made from recycled materials.
-Food producers or manufacturers are given 12-month time period to comply with the new regulation since the enforcement date on July 29, 2019.
+This regulation is compulsory for all types of food packaging and food packaging made from recycled materials.
+Food producers or manufacturers are given a 12-month time period to comply with the new regulation since the enforcement date on July 29, 2019.

 The issuance of Regulation 20/2019 has also replaced the BPOM No. HK.03.1.23.07.11.6664 of 2011 and BPOM No. 16 of 2014.

 In accordance with this new regulation, packaged food producers, or producers who manufacture food that is packaged and sold, are required to use food packaging that must not cause harm to human health.

 In addition, the food packaging is not allowed to have the following prohibited food-contact substances: